Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide

 Two people look at a Christmas tree of lights in Italy in December.
 The street is empty.
 There are lights hanging between buildings.
 You can see bicycles parked on the right.

 1. The crowds are gone!
 You can travel to cities like Rome and Florence and feel like a local!
 The tourists that are around are usually from other parts of Italy or Europe.
+Note that the days surrounding Christmas and New Years will draw crowds in some cities – especially Rome.

 2. Italy has incredible ski resorts.